• Skip to main content

 Alabama National Guard members who are active and in good standing are eligible to apply for this $5,000+ scholarship.
 Applicants must be pursuing their first undergraduate degree in the state, have at least a 2.0 GPA, and must have filled out a FAFSA.
 There is no deadline to apply for this benefit.

 The American Legion Department of Kansas sponsors the Albert M. Lappin Scholarship in amounts of $500 and up for students who demonstrate above-average scholastic abilities.
 Applicants must be enrolled in an eligible Kansas school and be the child of a military veteran who is also a member of the Kansas American Legion (or Auxiliary).
-Submissions are due February 15, 2022.
+Submissions are due in February.

 The National Society Daughters of the American Revolution offers American Indian Scholarships in the amount of $4,000 to Native American undergraduate and graduate students.
-Eligible candidates must submit proof of heritage along with their applications by January 31, 2022.
+Eligible candidates must submit proof of heritage along with their applications.
 Awards are granted based on financial need and academic achievement.
+This application is currently closed, but should reopen late 2023.

 Florida students are eligible to apply for the Florida Public Student Assistance Grant if they’re enrolled in at least six credit hours per term (or 12, if enrolled in an FSAG Private or FSAG Postsecondary program).
 Award amounts vary.
 Please visit the Office of Student Financial Assistance website for additional opportunities, full application requirements, and current submission due dates.

 The Mississippi Office of Student Financial Aid’s HELP program gives tuition funding to students with a demonstrated financial need, as shown on their FAFSA.
 Applicants must also show proof of state residency.
-Award amounts vary, and submissions are due by March 31, 2022.
+Award amounts vary, and the submission window is from October 1 through March 31.

 The Cooke Undergraduate Transfer Scholarship, managed by the Jack Kent Cooke Foundation, provides generous awards of up to $40,000 to “the nation’s top community college students seeking to complete their bachelor’s degrees at four-year colleges or universities.”
 The average GPA of past recipients is 3.84, and 93% were engaged civic and community service volunteers.
-The deadline to apply for this competitive scholarship is January 6, 2022.
+Applications for the 2023-2024 academic year are closed, but you can sign up on their website to receive notifications when the next application cycle opens.

 Sponsored by the South Carolina Commission on Higher Education, the Legislative Incentive for Future Excellence (LIFE) Scholarship awards $2,500 – $5,000 to students as part of its efforts to “drive economic development and advance the general welfare of the state.”
 The application window is open continuously.
 The LIFE Scholarship can be used for up to eight terms.

 The Oregon Office of Student Access and Completion offers awards of various amounts through the Maria C. Jackson/General George A. White Scholarship to students attending technical programs.
 Applicants must have served in the military and resided in Oregon at their time of enlistment or must be the child of such a veteran.
-The deadline to apply is March 1, 2022.
+This application is closed for the 2023-2024 school year, but should reopen late 2023.

 The Slovak Gymnastic Union SOKOL USA offers members a chance to apply for the Milan Getting Scholarship, which provides up to $1,000 in college funding.
 All majors will be considered.
 Applications require transcripts, letters of recommendation, and a completed form with answers to several questions about the student.
 Submissions are due April 1st of each year.

 Pi Gamma Mu members can apply for $1,000 – $2,000 scholarship awards given to students working on their first graduate degree.
 Several majors are eligible, including majors leading to social work careers.
-Applications are due November 30, 2021, and must include a statement of purpose.
+The next round of applications which will be due on February 15, 2024, and must include a statement of purpose.

 The Delaware Higher Education Office provides $1,000+ awards to legal resident students via its Scholarship Incentive Program.
 Applicants must be enrolled full-time in a Delaware college program (unless the degree isn’t offered at a listed state college).
 Submissions are made by creating a Student Account on their official website and should include a financial need analysis.